Dru-429/sticky-notes/README.md

-# 📝 CollabCanvas – A Collaborative Notes Playground
+# 📝 Sticky Notes – A Collaborative Notes Playground

 Welcome to **Sticky Notes** – a fun and interactive space where anyone can drop sticky notes, jot down quick thoughts, share ideas, or just say hi! 🌟
 Think of it as a virtual sticky wall – minimal, colorful, and open to all.